slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

 lie», and the traditional commentary upon the ballad informs that the apple by virtue of which it is acquired is taken from the fatal tree of knowledge.
-Thus, when the ballad reads that *they came on to a garden green*, it means the garden of Eden.
+Thus, when the ballad reads that *they came on to a garden green*, it means the Garden of Eden.

-«Why—thought I—does the forbidden fruit, whose flavour is the root of my very own guilt, endows not falsehood but a truthbound state?».
-The bible speaks of the tree of knowledge of good and evil,
+«Why—thought I—does the forbidden fruit, whose flavour is the root of my very own guilt, endow not falsehood but a truthbound state?».
+The Bible speaks of the tree of knowledge of good and evil,

 > But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die. —Genesis 2:9 (KJV)